10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 This constant scorekeeping creates an unhealthy power imbalance in the relationship.
 The Accountant holds the power because they can call in “debts” whenever it suits them, making you feel like you’re constantly walking on eggshells.

-They might even use their scorekeeping to justify manipulative behavior, saying things like, “I deserve it after all I’ve done for you!”
+They might use their scorekeeping to justify manipulative behavior, saying, “I deserve it after all I’ve done for you!”

 Here are some red flags to watch out for: